At Veebit we build game-changing products using advanced psychometrics

 in conjunction with Big Data.

 What does success look like?
-This question lives at the heart of Veebit’s purpose: to identify the traits and values of the individual that are likeliest to foster success, calibrated for specific real-word contexts.
+This question lives at the heart of Veebit’s purpose: to identify the traits and values of the individual that are likeliest to foster success, calibrated for specific real-world contexts.

 Until now, predictive analytics have focused on data about who people are on the surface —how we act, who we know, what we engage with.
 By running this data through powerful analytics engines, connections emerge.
 For all they can tell us, deep insight into the intra-personal human factors affecting decisions and behaviors has remained elusive.